-Judge Thompson is a graduate of Yale University (B.A.
-1969) and Yale Law School (J.D.
-1972).
-He was nominated to a seat on the U.S. District Court for the Middle District of Alabama in September 1980 by President Jimmy Carter.
-Judge Thompson served as Chief Judge from 1991 to 1998.
+Judge Thompson is a United States District Judge for the Middle District of Alabama.
+He was nominated to that seat in September 1980 by President Jimmy Carter.
+He served as Chief Judge from 1991 to 1998.

-In 2013, Judge Thompson was awarded the Thurgood Marshall Award by the National Bar Association’s Judicial Council in recognition of his “personal contributions and extraordinary commitment to the advancement of civil rights and for being a role model for members of the bench and bar.”
-In 2015, Stanford Law School honored him with The National Public Service Award, noting that he is a “hero” who has “devoted his legal career to improving the lives of others” and that his "public service has had a national impact."
+In 2017, for having made a substantial contribution to public service and the legal profession, Judge Thompson received the Yale Law School Award of Merit, the highest award the law school may give to a graduate and faculty member.
+He was also named a 2017 Alabama Humanities Foundation fellow in honor of his noteworthy achievements and commitment to the advancement of the humanities in Alabama.
+In 2015, Judge Thompson received the National Public Service Award from Stanford Law School, in recognition that his “work on behalf of the public has had national impact.”
+In 2013, he was awarded the Thurgood Marshall Award by the National Bar Association’s Judicial Council in recognition of his “personal contributions and extraordinary commitment to the advancement of civil rights and for being a role model for members of the bench and bar.”
 He received the 2005 Mark De Wolfe Howe Award from the Harvard Civil Rights - Civil Liberties Law Review “for his Unyielding Commitment to Advancing the Personal Freedoms and Human Dignities of the American People.”
-In 2008 he received the Judge Jane M. Bolin Service Award from the Yale Law School BLSA in recognition of his “Outstanding Dedication and Support to Yale BLSA and Contributions to the Legal Community.”
-In April 2009 he received the Ernestine Sapp Justice Award from Thomas Goode Jones Law School, as well as an Honoree Award from the Touro Law School BLSA.
-In May 2010, Thomas Goode Jones Law School awarded him an honorary J.D. degree.
+In 2008, he received the Judge Jane M. Bolin Service Award from the Yale Law School BLSA in recognition of his “Outstanding Dedication and Support to Yale BLSA and Contributions to the Legal Community.”
+Thomas Goode Jones Law School awarded him an honorary J.D. degree in 2010 and the Ernestine Sapp Justice Award in 2009.
+In 2009 he also received an Honoree Award from the Touro Law School BLSA.

 Chambliss Children's House, 1961